voideditor/void/VOID_CODEBASE_GUIDE.md

 ## VSCode Codebase Guide

-The Void team put together this list of links (optional reading) to get up and running with VSCode, the foundation of Void.
-We hope it's helpful!
+For additional references, the Void team put together this list of links to get up and running with VSCode.
 <details>